 South Australia stepped up first with the Sporting Car Club of South Australia coming up with the idea of hosting the event to celebrate the centenary of European settlement in the state.
-The event would be held on Boxing Day of 1936, though would be labelled as the 1937 Australian Grand Prix in keeping with the centennial celebrations.
+The event would be held on Proclamation Day/Boxing Day (26th of December) of 1936, though would be labelled as the 1937 Australian Grand Prix with the event not run again until 1938.

 The grand prix was held on the Fleurieu Peninsula on public roads which linked the popular beachside towns of Victor Harbor and Port Elliot, with an estimated crowd of 40,000 attending event that included sidecar and motorbike support races.

 The 12.55 kilometre circuit consisted of two long straights of over four kilometres (the longest ever used for an Australian Grand Prix), linking the two towns.
 The punishing circuit, highlighted by the Nangawooka hairpin that led onto the home straight, saw only 12 of the entered 28 cars finish the race that took winner Les Murphy 32 laps and three hours and 57 minutes to complete.

 The non-world championship Australian Grand Prix would again be held in South Australia at a road course in Lobethal in 1939, another road course in Nuriootpa in 1950, at Port Wakefield in 1955 (the first purpose-built track to be used for the grand prix) and the newly-constructed Mallala in 1961.

 The Victor Harbor and Port Elliot grand prix circuit: